servetti-polito/neubot/doc/neubot.1.rst

       When both -v and -d are specified, Neubot runs in verbose mode in the foreground.

+  At boot time, launchctl(1) starts Neubot with the -a and -d command line options.

   On other UNIX systems, the start command forks the Neubot daemon, which drops ``root`` privileges and runs in the background.
 On such